Webinars are great for generating quality leads, building trust with an audience, reaching more people, and converting more leads into customers

 - Promote on social media

-It’s extremely important that you promote your webinars heavily and over an extended period of time.
+You must promote your webinars heavily and over an extended period.
 Research from on24 found that 21% of attendees register over 15 days in advance, 37% in the last 7 days before a webinar, and as many as 26% register on the day of the webinar.

 Once the webinar is finished, don’t forget to measure your results, so that you can make better webinars in the future.